UBS to buy Credit Suisse for nearly $3.25B to calm turmoil

 She said the banks “are in a completely different position from 2008” during the financial crisis, partly because of stricter government regulation.

-While UBS is buying Credit Suisse, UBS officials said they plan to sell off parts of it or reduce the size of the bank in the coming months and years.
+UBS officials said they plan to sell off parts of Credit Suisse or reduce the bank's size in the coming months and years.

 The Swiss government is providing more than 100 billion francs in aid and financial backstops to make the deal go through.